remlapmot/rmd-questions-and-answers/README.md

-# rmd-questions-and-answers
+# R Markdown document containing questions and answers

- R Markdown document containing questions and answers
+See the Rmd file for comments.